 This screenshot is showing that I started in the second half of April!
 The light blue bar means “already subscribed” and the dark blue bar is “New Subscribers!”.
 Woot!

-As of 30th August 2016, the subscriber number was 7925, and I converted to ConvertKit and started using LeadPages to deliver free digital files in May.
+As of 30th August 2016, the subscriber number was 7925, and I converted to ConvertKit (now Seva) and started using LeadPages to deliver free digital files in May.
 A very worthy investment!
 And as of 15th October 2016, the subscriber number was 12,329

 I never really wanted to invest in an e-mail list before, but I’m so glad that I did.
 We now have a private facebook group for us crafty gals.
 One thing that I never thought I would say; I’m definitely into writing my newsletter each week.